tobydriscoll/udmath351/notes/second_linear/free_oscillations.md

 mx'' + b x' + kx = 0,
 ```

-where $x(t)$ is the displacement from the natural resting position, $m$ is the mass of the object, $b$ is an attenuation coefficient due to friction or mechanical damping, and $k$ is a property of the spring called the {term}`spring constant`.
+where $x(t)$ is the displacement from the natural resting position, $m$ is the mass of the object, $b$ is an attenuation coefficient due to friction or mechanical damping, and $k$ is a property of the spring called the **spring constant**.
 This constant is the ratio of the restoring force of the spring to the amount by which it is stretched or compressed.

 ```{attention}
 All named parameters such as $m$, $k$, and $b$ are assumed to be nonnegative unless stated otherwise.